-Agat Village Travel Guide
+Agat Village City

-City Village municipality on Guam's southwestern coast
+Village municipality on Guam's southwestern coast

 Along Guam’s southwest coast, Agat (Hågat) bears World War II sites, a Spanish-era church and sandy Agat Bay.
 Snorkel coral reefs, eat Chamorro kelaguen in village restaurants and follow coastal trails past wartime monuments.

-Why Visit Agat Village? #
+Why Visit Agat Village?#

 On Guam’s western shore, Agat (Hågat) blends wartime history and Chamorro culture in a small coastal setting.
 The Agat Unit of the War in the Pacific National Historical Park preserves battle sites and memorials, while Agat Bay offers snorkeling and calm water access.
 Chamorro cultural events, traditional dance performances and local dishes such as kelaguen and red rice give visitors direct culinary and cultural insight, making Agat an engaging stop for history-minded travelers and beachgoers alike.

-Top Things to Do in Agat Village
+Best Things to Do in Agat Village#

-All Attractions ›- War in the Pacific NHP (Agat Unit) - Historical shoreline site interpreting World War II battles and community wartime stories.
+War in the Pacific NHP (Agat Unit) - Historical shoreline site interpreting World War II battles and community wartime stories.

-- Agat Beach Park - Coastal park with sandy beach, picnic areas and interpretive WWII markers.
+Agat Beach Park - Coastal park with sandy beach, picnic areas and interpretive WWII markers.

-- Agat Marina - Small harbour offering boat views, shore fishing and local coastal strolls.
+Agat Marina - Small harbour offering boat views, shore fishing and local coastal strolls.

-- Hågat village memorials - Community monuments and interpretive signs recounting local histories and wartime experiences.
+Hågat village memorials - Community monuments and interpretive signs recounting local histories and wartime experiences.

-- Local coastal walkways - Quiet seaside trails connecting small beaches and offering ocean outlooks near town.
+Local coastal walkways - Quiet seaside trails connecting small beaches and offering ocean outlooks near town.

-- Village local market stalls - Occasional markets selling island produce, snacks and artisan goods from nearby communities.
+Village local market stalls - Occasional markets selling island produce, snacks and artisan goods from nearby communities.

-- Two Lovers Point - Dramatic cliff viewpoint with expansive coastal vistas and a memorable lookout platform.
+Two Lovers Point - Dramatic cliff viewpoint with expansive coastal vistas and a memorable lookout platform.

-- Inarajan Natural Pools - Sheltered lava rock pools ideal for swimming and snorkeling near the village.
+Inarajan Natural Pools - Sheltered lava rock pools ideal for swimming and snorkeling near the village.

-Best Time to Visit Agat Village #
+Best Time to Visit Agat Village#

 Agat (Hågat) has a tropical maritime climate with a clear dry season and a wetter, storm-prone half-year.
 Favor December-June for stable seas and outdoor activities, and avoid peak typhoon months if possible.